dixi83/addressablePainlessMesh/README.md

+# addressablePainlessMesh

-This is a "Fork" from https://gitlab.com/painlessMesh/painlessMesh I wanted to be able to determine the NodeID fixed or (my actual goal) by some jumper switches to have predictable publisher names.
-Instead have it determined by system_get_chip_id()...
+This is a "Fork" from <https://gitlab.com/painlessMesh/painlessMesh>
+I wanted to be able to determine the NodeID hardcoded or (my actual goal) by some jumper switches.
+I need this to have a predictable publisher name set by you.
+Instead have it determined by `system_get_chip_id()`...

 # Intro to painlessMesh